atahael/isoftbreeding/README.md

 # isoftbreeding
-A mobile app with flutter that helps u manage your breedings
+A mobile app with flutter that helps you manage your breedings